Goutham2306/Swapping-two-values/README.md

 ## OUTPUT:
 ![Alt text](image/Screenshot%202023-10-19%20204419.png)
 ## RESULT:
-Thus the swapping of two values are successfully executed
+Thus the python for swapping of two values are successfully executed.